SBAMP: Sampling Based Adaptive Motion Planning: Experiments

-In both scenarios, immediately after the disturbance the vehicle deviates from its nominal path (left panels), after which the SEDS attractor generates control commands that drive the vehicle back toward the last RRT* waypoint (right panels).
-Once re‑entry is achieved, SBAMP seamlessly switches to the newly computed global plan.
-Over 20 randomized human‑applied perturbations, SBAMP attained a near‑100\% recovery rate; failures rarely occurred only when rotational displacements were so large that the subsequent waypoint was misidentified, although the vehicle still returned to the most recent waypoint.
-These hardware trials demonstrate that SBAMP’s combined sampling‑based planning and DS control maintains stable, safe operation under realistic disturbances.
+Simulation results establish SBAMP's theoretical properties; hardware trials establish that these properties transfer to a physical platform subject to sensor noise, actuation lag, and unmodeled dynamics.
+We operated the vehicle on an indoor loop course featuring straightaways, tight turns, and cluttered corridors, and manually applied 20 randomized translational and rotational disturbances during closed-loop operation.

-Figures \ref{fig:pair_obsAvoid_A}–\ref{fig:pair_obsAvoid_B} illustrate SBAMP’s real‐world obstacle‐avoidance behavior under two drift scenarios.
-In scenario A (Figure \ref{fig:pair_obsAvoid_A}), the vehicle is perturbed toward a large box; SBAMP immediately generates a left‐side avoidance trajectory around the obstacle and then rejoins the nominal corridor.
-In the opposite scenario B (Figure \ref{fig:pair_obsAvoid_B}), SBAMP executes a right‐side avoidance maneuver before recovering the original plan.
-SBAMP's obstacle avoidance mechanism is non-invasively enhanced by RRT * for global path generation: when the sampling‑based planner produces timely, collision‑free waypoints, SBAMP does not interfere negatively.
-When planning or perception challenges or external disturbances cause RRT* to falter, the DS attractor seamlessly intervenes to recover a safe trajectory without modifying the underlying planner.
+In all trials, the vehicle deviated from its nominal path immediately following the disturbance, after which the SEDS attractor generated commands that returned it to the vicinity of the last RRT* waypoint before transitioning seamlessly to the newly computed global plan (Figures~\ref{fig:pair_human_rotate}--\ref{fig:pair_human_translate}).
+SBAMP achieved a near-100\% recovery rate across all 20 perturbations; the isolated failures arose only under extreme rotational displacements sufficient to cause waypoint misidentification, and even in these cases the vehicle converged to the most recently valid waypoint rather than diverging.